dolliars/heyheather/_posts/2022-07-23-image-data.md

 GPSAltitude...

 Talk about being specific!
 If you want to have this information on your images, that's fine.
 But a lot of it is saved by default.
-Users are generally unaware it's even happening.
+Users are generally [unaware it's even happening][wiki-exif-security].
 And maybe some people want the convenience of having the location tagged when they share an image.
 But from my point of view this behavior should be 'opt-in'.

 So what can we do about it?